lucasluitjes/recent_ruby/README.md

 Current version is 2.3.3, but the latest patch release for 2.3 is 2.3.7!
 ```

-Build steps I use on in the project settings on SemaphoreCI:
+Build steps I use in the project settings on SemaphoreCI:

 ```
 # Setup: